Winnie0v0/CSC235FinalProject/content/navigationBar/notes.md

 <br>

 ## Hello World
-* Here are someways we used to embed Plotly graphs
+* These are some methods we used to embed Plotly graphs

 ## Json
 * Export Plotly as Json and embed the graph with short-codes.